B.C. Interior braces for more flooding as temperatures rise | CBC News

 "We swept the area and we have just been notified today that there are more people still in their homes." said Dan Derby, the regional fire chief district of Kootenay Boundary.

-On Sunday, B.C.'s Minister of Public Safety Mike Farnworth toured the area to see the damage and assess what's needed in terms of cleanup.
+On Sunday, Farnworth toured the area to see the damage and assess what's needed in terms of cleanup.

 Farnworth said the damage he viewed in flood-ravaged Grand Forks was "devastating," and he pledged the B.C. government will do everything it can to support area residents.